 Crazy Horse Memorial Welcome Center

-Before or after your hike, don’t miss the short introductory movie “Dreams Do Come True” playing in the twin theaters in the Welcome Center.
+Before or after your hike, don’t miss the short introductory movie "What is Crazy Horse?" playing in the twin theaters in the Welcome Center.
 Also be sure to see THE INDIAN MUSEM OF NORTH AMERICA®, Sculptor’s Studio / Home Workshop and THE NATIVE AMERICAN EDUCATIONAL AND CULTURAL CENTER®.

 Admission for hikers will be waived with 3 cans of food for the eachl Volksmarch.
 The American Volkssport Association's hike fee is $4 (cash or check, no credit cards accepted) for each participant regardless of age.
 Regular admission applies to non-hikers or hikers without food.

 FREE.
 Due to the popularity of the event, parking can be some distance from the starting point and not on paved or gravel surfaces.
 Shuttle buses operate between these outlying parking lots and the start-finish area.

 No advance registration.
 Hikers must check in at starting point, which is at the Memorial’s upper parking area.
-Registration will begin at 8:00 am.
+Registration will begin at 7:00 am.
 Hikers must register before 1 p.m. and be off the trail by 4 p.m.
 No late starts.

 Anytime between 8 a.m. and 1 p.m.